 Capital markets function at a global level, which includes equity markets and debt markets.
 Equity markets are just as they sound, responsible for the trading of equities such as corporate stocks, which invest in a company’s assets.
 Debt markets are responsible for the trading of debts, such as government bonds.
 Each type of trade, although the trading entities exist at a global level, is regulated at both the state and federal level within the United States.
 Furthermore, there are a number of agencies that have been put into place at both the federal and state levels to ensure that regulations are followed.

 Both state and federal level regulations have criteria regarding the registration of businesses, the amounts of stocks and bonds that can be traded, and the determination of who can participate in trading.
 Arguably, the most important federal firm in governing capital markets is the Securities Exchange Commission (SEC).
-The SEC is responsible for maintaining fair and efficient markets by enforcing federal security law.
+The SEC is responsible for maintaining fair and efficient markets by enforcing federal securities law.
 In short, the SEC is in charge of regulating equity securities at the federal level.
 Another important federal firm is The Federal Reserve Board (FRB).
 The FRB controls the trade and sale of the U.S. Treasury securities and federal agency securities—in other words, the sale and trade of debt securities.

 At the state level, there are State Securities Regulators.
 These firms are in place to govern federal SEC laws at a state level as well as each state’s individual laws regarding capital market regulations.
 One of the main roles of State Securities Regulators is providing registrations to businesses and other investment firms that are not required to register at a federal level according to the SEC.
 In addition to enforcing registrations, states also have laws that determine fees associated with capital market investments, the frequency of sales and trades, and who can participate in them.